jagonteam/complete-me/README.md

 ## Re-index answers

-To re-index answers, you need to enable http authentication.
-To do that, copy `private/users.htpasswd.example` to `private/users.htpasswd`.
-Re-start node server, you'll see an information message : "Using http authentification file".
-If authentication is not enabled, admin API won't be exposed.

 To start crawling, you have to hit the exposed API, with auth :

     curl '127.0.0.1:9000/admin/api/crawl' --user dev_crawler:dev_crawler_pass